tiny-dancer/notes/runiac_origin_story.md.1.md

 ## A Fresh Look

-Appreciating we were no longer deploying a typical application but uniquely developing with iac as a primary language 24x7,  building the foundation of a fortunate 6 healthcare company's public cloud presence that will last for many years to come.
-We approached our delivery needs with a fresh look.
-The resulting mission was to rewire our practices to create a development environment where:
+Appreciating we were no longer deploying a typical application but uniquely developing with iac as a primary language around the clock, we took a big step back and approached our development and delivery with a fresh perspective.
+This fresh perspective led to two driving missions in our development and delivery process:

 - No pipeline code necessary to add new features
 - Changes can be easily and reliably tested from a local environment